There are several ways to get around Peterborough and the surrounding area.

 Public transit systems are available for local travel in Peterborough.

-How can I travel in Peterborough if I don’t have a car?
+How can I travel within Peterborough if I don’t have a car?

 Peterborough Transit provides public bus service within the City.
 Please refer to Peterborough Transit’s fare schedule for pricing.

-The buses follow 12 regular routes, each passing through the terminal at 190 Simcoe St. every 40 minutes.
-There are bus stops along each route where you may wait for a bus.
+The buses follow regular routes, each passing through the terminal at 190 Simcoe St. There are bus stops along each route where you may wait for a bus.

-If you are not planning on buying a car, you should choose housing close to the downtown or one of the regular bus routes.
+If you are not planning on buying a car, you should choose to house close to downtown or on one of the regular bus routes.

 How can I travel between cities?